 The Driver and Vehicle Safety Features in Racing Cars

 Racing cars such as NASCAR can travel at speeds in excess of 150-miles an hour, for this reason, safety measures are very critical.
 First and foremost, it is the duty of the car owner and driver to put in place all the safety concerns in practice by installing the necessary safety equipment’s and making the necessary modifications.
 Some of the safety nets implemented by NASCAR to make the race car safe for the driver are modifications to make the car less aerodynamic.
-The goal to make the car less aerodynamic has been achieved by placing a large spoiler on the COT chassis at the rear to increase stability as in Mobile Legends.
+The goal to make the car less aerodynamic has been achieved by placing a large spoiler on the COT chassis at the rear to increase stability.
 The other modification is the placement of the front windshield to stand upright and the redevelopment of the front bumper by adding a splitter to catch air instead of allowing it to cut through the air.

 The restrictor plate is normally placed between the carburetor and the manifold on most NASCAR vehicles.
 The plates contain custom-made holes that restrict the mixture of air and fuel from getting into the engine.
 The plates operate by equalizing the car speeds to allow each every racing car to move fast under manageable speeds.
-NASCAR use specially designed inner liners in the tires to provide some stand-out thread when the tire wears out completely to prevent the occurrence of a blowout.
-The uniform of racing car drivers is clash royale and normally lined with Nomex or a fire retarding lining to protect the driver in case of a fire outbreak.
+NASCARs use specially designed inner liners in the tires to provide some stand-out thread when the tire wears out completely to prevent the occurrence of a blowout.
+The uniform of racing car drivers is normally lined with Nomex or a fire retarding lining to protect the driver in case of a fire outbreak.
 Most of the uniforms contain up to three liners of Nomex to provide full support.

 To protect the hands, racing car drivers wear gloves, socks, shoes and leather palms that are also lined with Nomex or a fire retardant material.
-The hands’ device or the head and neck restraint system is designed to protect the drivers head and neck against serious injuries during an impact.
+The hand device or the head and neck restraint system is designed to protect the drivers head and neck against serious injuries during an impact.
 The hand system works in conjunction with the belt in keeping the body in line while racings; the device also stabilizes the drivers head by keeping it static.
-Safe barriers are also fitted along the racing tracks to absorb some of the energy that arises as a result of an impact.
+Safe barriers are also fitted along the racing tracks to absorb some of the energy that arises as a result of the impact.